EvelynGameDev/VRMRuntimeImporter/README.md

         // TODO: Your game's own code here
     }

-    // To open the file browser and load the VRM file, use the UseVRM method. public void OpenFileBrowser()
+    // Using the UseVRM method of the VRMRuntimeImporter, the file browser will open and the VRM can be selected; if a VRM file is selected, the loading process will be executed. public void OpenFileBrowser()
     {
       VRMRuntimeImporter.UseVRM();